Frequently Asked Questions

 The pieces are approximately 16-20 inches long and 4-6 inches wide.

 Please do tip our firewood deliverers.
 Although it is not required, it is very much appreciated.
 They might make delivering look easy, but it is hard work!
 A 1/2 cord of seasoned firewood can weigh around 1 ton!

 What kind of wood will I receive?

 You will receive seasoned post oak or live oak hardwood, both of which are suitable for indoor fireplace use.
-If you specifically require one or the other, or another type, just let us know when you order!
+If you specifically require one or the other just let us know when you order!

 What other types of wood do you sell?

 In addition to post oak and live oak, we also sell pecan and mesquite.
-If you need another type of wood, let us know!
-We would be happy to provide it for you.
+If you would like pecan or mesquite let us know when you order.

 Do you just stack the wood and leave?

 Nope!
 We stack the wood, clean up after ourselves with a broom and dustpan, and close your gates behind us!
 We want to leave your house as clean as it was upon our arrival.